newtfire/newTutorials/README.md

 # newTutorials
-A repo for the DIGIT 496 team to work on new tutorial materials GitHub Pages site: https://newtfire.github.io/newTutorials/
+A repo for the DIGIT 496 team to work on new tutorial materials for newtfire.org .

+GitHub Pages site: https://newtfire.github.io/newTutorials/

 ## January - April 2022 Areas of activity